GuacamoleKoala/EuropeanaTeapots/README.md

 5) folder Examfile: Here you find the examfile that is the culmination of this project.
-This project and exam are for a course in the postgraduat in Cultural Heritage. any other datasets extracted dataset from tableau.
+This project and exam are for a course in the postgraduat in Cultural Heritage.

-pdf versions of the chapters